anish6400/HistoricalTickDataCollectionTool/Readme.md

 3. In the left panel, select the contracts you want to get the data for. (currently only supports ES, NQ, ZB, ZN)
 4. Click "Start Collection" button.

 After the collection process is completed the txt file would be organized under this folder: {Your Documents Folder}\HistoricalTickData.

+## Format

 The structure of tick data inside those txt files should look like this:

 | Time in milliseconds     | Bid     | Ask    | Price  | Volume |
 | ------------------------ | ------- | ------ | ------ | ------ |